To request an apostille, you will need to contact the state that issued the legal document that you are looking to certify for international use.

 - Authentication staff will receive documents for review only during this period.
 Documents accepted during the 8 - 9 AM drop off time will be processed and returned within one to three business days.

 - Customers who drop off documents will receive a receipt and a pick-up date at the time documents are received.

 - To claim your documents, please return no earlier than the cited date between 8 AM and 9 AM to pick up your completed certificate(s).

-- The office will not accept requests that do not meet the criteria for Authentication or are missing supporting documentation for processing.
+- The office will not accept requests that do not meet the criteria for Authentication/ Apostille or are missing supporting documentation for processing.
 An Authentications staff member will contact customers who drop off incomplete or ineligible requests.